code4yonglei/deep-learning-intro/episodes/5-transfer-learning.Rmd

 we choose to freeze all these weights and only train a so-called 'head network' that sits on top of the pre-trained network.
 You can see the DenseNet121 network as extracting a meaningful feature representation from our image.
-The head network will then be trained to decide on which of the 10 dollarstreet classes the image belongs.
+The head network will then be trained to decide on which of the 10 Dollar Street dataset classes the image belongs.

 We will turn of the `trainable` property of the base model:
 ```python